 Iguala: Shad Kember and Milton Jaime (San Diego) visited here again in this new work in southern Mexico and had the joy of seeing God reach a few souls.
 There was also joy when another couple was baptized.
 There is still interest among several unsaved in this city.
 While in the area, they stopped in the city of Toluca, as well as in Ixtapalapa in Mexico City, to visit some contacts.
 Lord willing, our brother Kember plans to return to Iguala on June 26 accompanied by Marcus and Alison Cain.

 Ixtapa: The conference at the beginning of May exceeded the expected attendance.
-James Dyck, Chucho Gomez (Zamora), Timothy Stevenson, Jonathan Seed, Paul Thiessen, and David Alves, Sr. shared in the ministry and gospel preaching.
+James Dyck, Chucho Gomez (Zamora), Timothy Stevenson, Jonathan Seed, and Paul Thiessen shared in the ministry and gospel preaching.
 One sister obeyed the Lord in baptism.

 Paraiso: David and Diego Alves visited this small Mayan village in May.
 They rejoiced to find that another young couple had trusted Christ as Savior.
 Please pray for gospel meetings with Timothy Stevenson to start on July 7, Lord willing.